HelloMondo / Italy / Bari

 How to best experience Bari?

-Tickets, tours, and activities for Bari are available at these providers:
+Discover tickets, tours, and activities for Bari through these providers:

 Located on the southeast coast of Italy, Bari serves as the capital of the Puglia region.
 Known for its vibrant history and cultural richness, the city is a unique blend of tradition and modernity.
 While Bari’s roots trace back to ancient times, the remnants of its history echo through its medieval architecture and the well-preserved Norman castle.
 The city’s Basilica of Saint Nicholas is a pivotal religious site, attracting pilgrims and enthusiasts from around the world, making it a beacon of orthodox faith and European history.